x00tex/hackTheBox/Boxes/linux/Retired/backdoor/README.md

 ![](screenshots/gdb-connect.png)

-There is a very old (2013) techinque on gdbserver to RCE from [jbremer.org](http://jbremer.org/turning-arbitrary-gdbserver-sessions-into-rce/)
+There is a very old (2013) technique on gdbserver to RCE from [jbremer.org](http://jbremer.org/turning-arbitrary-gdbserver-sessions-into-rce/)

 To make this easy there is a metasploit module based on this exploit.